ygev/cluse/README.md

 </p>

 #
-A Sketch plugin to check color contrast for web accessibility based on WCAG 2.0.
-Fitting seamless into your team's workflow, [Cluse](https://cluse.cc) allows you to remotely change your design and see the updated WCAG score live.
+A Sketch plugin to check color contrast for web accessibility based on [WCAG 2.0](https://www.w3.org/TR/WCAG20/).
+Fitting seamlessly into your team's workflow, [Cluse](https://cluse.cc) allows you to remotely change your design and see the updated WCAG score live.

 ## Installation